Bokang Montjane

 Bokang Montjane (born 5 May 1986) is a South African model and beauty pageant titleholder who was crowned Miss South Africa 2010, becoming the official representative of her country to the Miss Universe 2011 and Miss World 2011 pageants.
 She also participated in Miss International 2009 and placed in the Top 16 at Miss Earth 2007, finished as one of the Top 7 finalists and named Miss World Africa at Miss World 2011.
-Additionally, she is the National Director for the Miss Universe South Africa and Miss Supranational South Africa.
+In May of 2025, she created African Beauty International, a new pageant organization in South Africa.
+Additionally, she is the National Director for the Miss Universe South Africa, Miss World South Africa, and Miss Supranational South Africa.

 Early life

 Montjane was born and raised in the village of Ga-Mphahlele in Limpopo Province.

 Prior to competing in Miss South Africa, Montjane participated in Miss Earth 2007 held in Quezon City, where she obtained the Beauty for a Cause award and placed as one of the Top 16 semifinalists of the competition.
 Two years later, she competed in Miss International 2009, in Chengdu, China.